safarboyalxorazmiy/premier-warehouse-api/README.md

-# logist-api
-The api for logists in Premier factory
+The api to work with warehouse products